SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 After completing the JWT quick start and `CloudFoundryJwtAuthentication` is running, accessing the `InvokeJwtSample` menu item while logged in should return some `values` from the app.
 If you are not logged in, you should see a `401 (Unauthorized)` message.

 >NOTE: The ASP.NET 4.x Sample is more obvious about what is tested on each page.
 You should see links for `testgroup`, `testgroup1`, `JWT Sample` and `WCF Sample`.
-The WCF Sample is conceptually identical to the JWT sample, with the difference being that the backing service built with WCF instead of WebAPI.
+The WCF Sample is conceptually identical to the JWT sample, with the difference being that the backing service is built with WCF instead of WebAPI.

 ### 1.1.11 Understand Sample